neoeinstein/protoc-gen-prost/protoc-gen-prost-crate/README.md

   defaults to `mod.rs`.
 The generated include file will add feature markers to each produced module to allow for faster compilation and reduced sizes for unnecessary features.
 This can be disabled by specifying `no_features`.
+* `only_include=<proto_path>`: Will only include packages with the specified prefix in the generated include file and generated features list, if enabled.
+  Paths must be fully-qualified and begin with `.`.
 * `gen_crate=<template_path>`: Indicates that a Cargo crate should be generated with the manifest based on the template at the path provided.
 The template should include a placeholder to inject the crate features graph unless